 - A highly respected annual adoption and foster care conference that is open to adoptees, adoptive parents, birth parents, professionals, and anyone else touched by adoption

-- Community and school education programs to build greater awareness and understanding about adoption-related issues
+- Community and school education programs to build greater awareness and understanding of adoption-related issues

-- Homeland tour to Colombia geared toward teens and young adult adoptees traveling together with their parents
+- Homeland tours geared toward teens and young adult adoptees traveling together with their parents

 Barker’s post-adoption services are available to all touched by adoption.
 You are welcome to use Barker’s counseling services and groups and to participate in any of the workshops and educational programs offered through Barker regardless of whether your adoption experience was with Barker or another agency.

 Below you can find information about specific services, fees, and educational opportunities available to you or a loved one.
 Please also check Barker’s Event Calendar for the latest updates.

-Also, if you are connected with Barker but you don't think we have your latest information and/or you'd like to receive updates about relevant events, groups, and workshops, please contact the Family and Post-Adoption Services Department at 301-664-9664 or by email at firstname.lastname@example.org.
+Also, if you are connected with Barker but you don't think we have your latest information and/or you'd like to receive updates about relevant events, groups, and workshops, please contact the Family and Post-Adoption Services Department at 301-664-9664 or by filling out the form to the right of the screen.